LarsSchy/SMAC-M/README.md

-# SMAC-M   --- Smacm Map and Chart Manager
+# SMAC-M   - Scripts for Map And Chart Manager

 This project allows you to convert nautical dataset and display it with Mapserver.
 It include all utilities to convert data from S57 to a shapefiles and to create mapfiles for a Mapserver WMS service.